sabasazad/YouTubeApp/README.md

 12. Food allergy and special  diet communities
 13. Language learners

-    The app's features can assist these customers in accessing, organizing and utilizing recipe cotent from Youtube more efficiently.
-It can make the process of finding and following cooking instructions, dietary planning and recipe creation more accessible and convenient for a diverse set of users within the food and culinary niche.
+    The app's features can assist these customers in accessing, organizing, and utilizing recipe content from Youtube more efficiently.
+It can make the process of finding and following cooking instructions, dietary planning, and recipe creation more accessible and convenient for a diverse set of users within the food and culinary niche.

 ### What are they trying to accomplish?
 1. Recipe discovery and exploration